Moraida, Texas

 Moraida is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP, formed from part of the North Escobares CDP prior to the 2010 census, with a population of 212.
+It is a new CDP, formed from part of the North Escobares CDP prior to the 2010 census.
+As of the 2020 census, Moraida had a population of 229.

 Geography

 Moraida is located at (26.414278, -98.976417).

 Demographics

 Moraida was formed along with Escobar I CDP, JF Villarreal CDP, Loma Vista CDP, Pena CDP, and Rivera CDP from parts of North Escobares CDP that was not incorporated into the city of Escobares.
 The CDP was first listed as a census designated place in the 2010 U.S. census.